numerodix/networktest/README.rst

 <https://github.com/numerodix/networktest/releases>`_ for one of the supported
 platforms.

-You will need to know whether you need the 32bit or the 64bit (probably) version.
+You will need to know whether you need the 32bit or the 64bit version, depending on your operating system.
+Most operating systems these days are 64bit.

 ``networktest`` is written in Go and targets Linux, FreeBSD, OS X (Darwin), and Windows.